"One of the area's most respected and sought-after legal minds"

 and effective - lawyers who sue."

-With hundreds of thousands of motorists on the road in and around the District of Columbia, Maryland, and Virginia, car accidents happen with unfortunate regularity.
-With driving being an everyday thing for many people, often drivers become too comfortable behind the wheel.
-Whether it be texting, drunk driving, or overall tiredness, drivers have become complacent in risking the well being of everyone else on the road.
+With hundreds of thousands of motorists on the road in and around the District of Columbia (Washington, DC), Maryland, and Virginia, car accidents happen with unfortunate regularity.
+With driving being an everyday occurrence for many people, drivers often become too comfortable behind the wheel.
+Whether it be texting, drunk driving, or overall exhaustion, drivers have become complacent in risking the well being of everyone else on the road.
 When this happens, we quickly learn why driving is one of the most dangerous modes of transportation.
 The vast majority of these collisions could be avoided if drivers showed a reasonable amount of caution.
 All too often, however, the rules of the road are ignored, and serious crashes occur.
 A motorist, passenger, or pedestrian who has been hurt in a traffic accident caused by a driver’s carelessness should not hesitate to consult a personal injury lawyer who can help them pursue compensation.
-Knowledgeable, experienced, Washington, D.C. auto accident attorney Roger Gelb, is here to assist you with asserting your legal rights following a car or truck crash as he's done over 10,000 times in different types of personal injury cases.
-His boundless experience, along with the help of Gelb and Gelb, has earned compensation in excess of $100,000,000.00 (one hundred million dollars) for clients.
+Knowledgeable, experienced, Washington, D.C. auto accident attorney Roger Gelb, is here to assist you with protecting your legal rights following a car or truck crash as he's done over 10,000 times in different types of personal injury cases.
+His boundless experience, along with the help of Gelb & Gelb, P.C., has earned compensation in excess of $100,000,000.00 (one hundred million dollars) for his clients.Data to Consider

 Depending on the harm suffered by an accident victim, damages in a personal injury case arising from a car crash may include payment for time off work and loss of future wages, reimbursement for medical expenses that were the reasonable and necessary consequences of the injuries resulting from the accident, and compensation for pain and suffering.
 If the victim was married at the time of the accident, their spouse may also assert a related claim for loss of consortium.